 Bloom Time: Winter and spring

-Dendrobium loddigesii is a small, warm to cold growing epiphyte, lithophyte, or terrestrial orchid with tufted, pendant, and subterete striated, several-noded, white-sheathed stems carrying alternate, fleshy, oblong, acute leaves.
-The long-lasting, fragrant flowers are found from winter to spring on short up to 3 inches [7.5 cm], single flowered inflorescence that arises from the nodes of leafless canes.
-The flower size is up to 2 inches (5 cm) across.
+Dendrobium loddigesii is a small, warm to cold growing epiphyte, lithophyte, or terrestrial orchid with tufted, pendant, and subterete, striated several-noded white-sheathed stems carrying alternate fleshy oblong acute leaves.
+The fragrant, long-lasting flowers are found from winter to spring on short up to 3 inches [7.5 cm], single-flowered inflorescence that arises from the nodes of leafless canes.
+Flowers are up to 2 inches (5 cm) across.
 The petals are lilac in color, the sepals are purple, and the lips are reddish-orange.